dapr/go-sdk/Readme.md

 handleErrors(err)
 ```

-The `StateItem` type exposed by Dapr client provides more granular control options:
+For more granular control, the Dapr go client exposed `StateItem` type which can be use to gain more control over the state operations:

 ```go
 data := &client.StateItem{